Low-energy effective theory and symmetry classification of flux phases on Kagome lattice: All possible flux phases in Kagome lattice within 2*2 unit cell

 The above discussion focuses on the low-energy scattering between vH points, which leads to the promising states, chiral flux phase.
 Are there other flux phases in Kagome lattice?
 To answer this question, we should find a general principle.
 Generally speaking, a current operator from site $j$ to site $i$ can be found to be

 where $t_{ij}$ is the hopping parameter from site $j$ to site $i$.
 Therefore, the expectation value of current operator can only be finite when $t_{ij}$ contains an imaginary part, which corresponds to the flux state.
 For any current state, the charge continuity equation $\frac{\partial \rho}{\partial t}+\nabla \cdot \mathbf{J}=0$ must be satisfied, where $\rho$ is the charge density.
 Therefore, to find all possible flux solutions, there is only one principle: the currents must conserve at each lattice site without generating any charge sink or source.
-Folllowing the rule of conserving charge, we find 183 flux phases in Kagome lattice within the 2*2 unit cell.
+To simplify our discussion, we also assume that the amplitudes of the complex hopping terms at all bonds must be the same.
+Generally speaking, the physical system always favors the high symmetry state.
+The equal number of arrows going in and out is enough for general cases, such as the Haldane model\cite{haldane}, the loop-current model \cite{varma}, and d-density wave model \cite{chakravarty}.
+Following the above constraints, we find 183 flux phases in Kagome lattice within the 2*2 unit cell.
 Specifically, there are 10 flux phases in 1*1 unit cell, 122 phases in 2*2 unit cell and the remaining 17$\times$3 in 1*2 unit cell, which is discussed separately in the following sub-sections.